twaugh/journal-brief/README.md

 It will also ignore any entries with the specified `MESSAGE_ID`.

-In addition, any entries whose `MESSAGE` matches the regular expression `Normal exit \(.*run\)` will be excluded.
-Regular expressions are indicated with `/` at the beginning and end of the match string.
+In addition, any entries whose `MESSAGE` matches the (Python) regular expression `Normal exit (.*run)` will be excluded.
+Regular expressions are indicated with `/` at the beginning and end of the match string, and are used for matching (not searching) against the field in question at the beginning of the field's string value.

 The available journal fields are described in the systemd.journal-fields(7) manual page.